tty1105/tty1105.github.io/_publications/2025-SNRsHCOp-ApJ.md

 ---
 Authors: **Tian-Yu Tu**, Yang Chen*, Qian-Cheng Liu

 In this paper, we present HCO+ and HCN observations, supplemented by data of CO isotopes, towards 13 SNRs where SNR-MC interaction has been proposed.
 We find 8 SNRs with strong HCO+ emission.
 We detect an expanding CO shell associated with SNR G9.7-0.0, as well as a possible line wing towards SNR CTB109.
-We also explore the I(HCO+)/I(HCN) line ratio and N(HCO+)/N(CO) abundance ratio towards the SNRs, but we do find significant deviation from the typical values in Galactic quiescent MCs.
+We also explore the I(HCO+)/I(HCN) line ratio and N(HCO+)/N(CO) abundance ratio towards the SNRs, but we do not find significant deviation from the typical values in Galactic quiescent MCs.

 [Download paper here](http://tty1105.github.io/files/publications/Tu_2025_ApJ_978_83.pdf)